Participant registration system for runners event

 }).ToList();

-API Controller has GetRegisteredPerson action which returns list of Person object to the front-end.
+API Controller has GetRegisteredPerson action which returns a list of Person objects to the front-end.

 [HttpGet("[action]")]